 Even if you're not from Wisconsin, you won't feel like the odd one out at this school.
 About 31.2% of undergraduates are from out-of-state.
 With its low price and fantastic academic programs, University of Wisconsin - Eau Claire is a great bargain, earning a rank of #3 in Wisconsin.
-Watch some school videos to learn more about what's happening on campus.
+Interested in learning more about University of Wisconsin - Eau Claire's campus?
+Go on a virtual tour.

 Carroll University is a wonderful decision for students pursuing a Fine & Studio Arts degree.
 Positioned in Waukesha, Wisconsin, this school is a strong choice for students who enjoy the exhilaration of a significant city.